driver-oss/spray-json-derivation/README.md

 [spray-json](https://github.com/spray/spray-json) `RootJsonFormat`s
 for any `case class` and children of `sealed trait`s.

+It is available (and makes spray-json available) for Scala, ScalaJS and Scala Native.

 It uses the [Magnolia](http://magnolia.work/) ([source code](https://github.com/propensive/magnolia)) typeclass derivation library to implicitly generate JSON formats for any product